Marketing

 70% of internet users want to learn about products through content versus traditional advertisements.

-These are just a few examples of the many recommendations and changes that can be made after a sales and marketing assessment has been undertaken.
+These are just a few examples of the many recommendations and changes that can be made after a sales and marketing assessment.

-While this blog serves as something of an overview, for most businesses their own assessment will be different to any other organization, and recommendations for strategy vary significantly too.
+While this blog serves as something of an overview, most assessments will be unique to a specific organization, and recommendations for strategy will vary.